Tusk1/PeckW.github.io/MLSalaryPrediction.md

 ### 1. Overview

 The code is hand written to help practise the development and design of building a machine learning AI.
 Built in visual studio modeled off the microsoft machine learning kit.
+Greater sample size would be required to increase the accuracy of the results.
+This project was a valuable learning experience.

 ### 2. Result